-- Flooring and floor coverings. - Wall coverings in ceramic material or stone. - Kitchen and bathroom fittings such as worktops, splashbacks, cabinet fronts, kitchen sinks, mirrors, shower walls, sanitary appliances (WC, urinal, bath, shower, washbasin, sink, bidet etc.) - White goods (air filters and door gaskets are exempted). - Ventilation filters and textile ducts/diffusers. - Waste disposal units.

-The white goods covered by this requirement are the same types that are subject to requirements in O5 Energy efficient white goods.

-Declaration Antimicrobial surface treatments from the applicant confirming compliance with the requirement concerning antibacterial/antiviral surfaces.
+- Flooring and floor coverings. - Wall coverings in ceramic material or stone. - Kitchen and bathroom fittings such as worktops, splashbacks, cabinet fronts, kitchen sinks, mirrors, shower walls, sanitary appliances (WC, urinal, bath, shower, washbasin, sink, bidet etc.) - White goods\ (air filters and door gaskets are exempted). - Ventilation filters and textile ducts/diffusers. - Waste disposal units. - \ The white goods covered by this requirement are the same types that are subject to requirements in O5 Energy efficient white goods. - Declaration from the applicant confirming compliance with the requirement concerning antibacterial/antiviral surfaces.
+Appendix 9 must be used.
+Verification of this requirement is not done in the Supply Chain Declaration Portal (SCDP).